stardust-4/BJJ-Move-Wiki/README.md

 ## Acknowledgments

-- Tip o' the hat to Billy Thompson for helping with the README template
 - This project was inspired by the PokemonGo wikis that I once oft referenced
 - This could not have been possible without the support of my classmates and instructors at GA